 Get it started with an empty suitcase

-With blogs, an object at rest remains at rest.
-And do you know what gets it going?
+With blogposts, an object at rest remains at rest.
+Do you know what gets it going?

 This goes for both your title and your lead.
 Raise questions, keep the reader guessing, and only hint at what they’ll learn (such as how to get people to read your entire blogpost.)

 Pretty simple.
 But how do we know that it works?
 Because it’s the de-facto method used by journalists the world around.
 Here are examples from The Atlantic and The New Yorker:

 These leads leave us wondering what specifically has happened in the news, who Margaret Sanger was, and what Roger Ailes' insights were.

 In fact, if you look at enough of these, you start to see some trends.